Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "You really don’t remember?"
 Preed peered at him for a second - apparently his vision was going bad in his old age - then shook his head.
 "You weren’t drunk yesterday were you?"

-"I… no?"
+"I... no?"
 Leemu scratched behind his own ear in mounting confusion and frustration. "...I don’t think so.
 Anyway, Gaoians don’t get drunk the same way your people do!
 I had a quiet day yesterday!"

 "You call that quiet?"
 Preed seemed disbelieving, and more than a little irritated.
 "You turned over half my kitchen!"

 Leemu didn’t remember doing that at all.
-"I’m… sorry?" he said, grappling with his memory and wondering if this was some strange kind of prank.
+"I’m... sorry?" he said, grappling with his memory and wondering if this was some strange kind of prank.
 It didn’t feel like a prank.
-And there was something… unsettling… in his memory.
+And there was something... unsettling... in his memory.
 As though he could almost remember what Preed was talking about but it was slipping away whenever he thought about it.

 "I’ve never seen you eat so much!
 You wanted to help, and then you started acting strange... at least you were in a good mood."